sarablom/React-Typescript-Starter-Test/README.md

   - **json-server**: Used for the json-server.
 [Read more](https://www.npmjs.com/package/json-server)
   - **react-spinners**: Used incase you want to display some good looking spinners when loading data using the asyncDelay.
 [Read more](https://www.npmjs.com/package/react-spinners)

+## External packages
+  - You are allowed to bring in external packages if needed.
+The task can be solved perfectly fine without any additional packages though.
 ## When are you finished?
   - Routing between the screens are implemented in the header.
   - You have loaded data, handled loading and error states and displayed the data in the cards on each screen.